vanOosterhoutLab/SpeedDate.jl/docs/src/man/dating.md

 run it for two sequences, or pairwise between many sequences, or using a sliding window.

+Mutation counts come in the form of a simple `MutationCount` struct that contain the number of mutations observed and the number of valid sites used to compare (not all sites in a  sequence are counted as valid e.g. '-' and 'N' or other ambiguous bases).

+The coalescence time estimates come in the form of a simple `DatingEstimate` struct that contain the confidence interval for the estimate.
+You can use `lower`, `middle`, and `upper` functions for get the 5%, 50% and 95% values for the interval respectively.

 Let's see some example use cases:

 ## Dating a pair of homologous sequences